-The Sanctuary Model: Defining the Culture at Milestone Centers
+The Sanctuary Model: Defining the Culture at Milestone

-Milestone Centers is a Sanctuary-certified agency.
-Milestone staff and clients are trained in the Sanctuary® Model – a guide for creating and sustaining a safe, democratic environment where healing occurs.
+Milestone is a Sanctuary-certified agency.
+Milestone staff and persons supported are trained in the Sanctuary® Model – a guide for creating and sustaining a safe, democratic environment where healing occurs.
 The process teaches an understanding of trauma and how it affects individuals and organizations.
 According to the Sanctuary Model, it is the responsibility of caretakers to change their perspective on traumatized children and adults and to view them as hurt, rather than ill.

 Milestone values the Sanctuary Model because our organization understands the connection among trauma, behavior and future healing.
 Sanctuary is proven to reduce physical aggression and promote a safe, non-violent atmosphere for everyone.
-Sanctuary is a cultural model rather than a treatment intervention and helps Milestone staff, clients and families to discuss behavior using a common language.
+Sanctuary is a cultural model rather than a treatment intervention and helps Milestone staff, persons supported and families to discuss behavior using a common language.

 Sanctuary Terminology: S.E.L.F.